Final-Capstone-Nature-Scavenger-Hunt/Nature-Scavenger-Hunt/README.md

 ## Implementation

-- Built on highly efficient publicly available vision model- TFHub Inception v3
+- Built on highly efficient publicly available vision model - Inception v3
-- 16-bit weight quantization is used to reduce the initial model size (to 45 mb) and inference time.
+- 16-bit weight quantization is used to reduce the initial model size (~45MB) and inference time.
 It matches full model by 99.9%
 - Data augmentation improves model performance wrt variation in zoom and rotation
 - Class imbalance is handled through balanced batching and label smoothing
 - [App codebase](https://github.com/Final-Capstone-Nature-Scavenger-Hunt/odyssee-app)